SeBecker/boupy/README.md

 # boupy

 ``boupy``  is an open-source Python package for the identification of bounds for long run average treatment effects on transitions probabilities.
-In addition the project's objective is to motivate the further utilization of scientific computing and simulation studies as a tool for improving the understanding of economic models.
 The package's core code is for the most part based on R code of a project by Benedikt Kauf whereas our theoretical framework is build on a simplified version of the model presented by

 Johan Vikström, Geert Ridder and Martin Weidner.
 (2018).
 [Bounds on treatment effects on transitions.